Howard Hall (University of Notre Dame): History

 Howard Hall was the first instance of a Notre Dame building being built in the collegiate Gothic style, and together with Morrissey and Lyons they formed a semi-closed gothic courtyard that inspired subsequent gothic architecture on campus.
 The buildings still employed the classic yellow brick and minimal limestone, in order to blend with the pre-existing campus.
 Because of their location, new style, and beauty, the three dorms acquired the name of "Gold Coast".
-Howard Hall was also the first building to be named after a lay person – Notre Dame Law Professor, poet, Civil War soldier, historian, first Laetare Medal winner and Indiana State senator and Indiana Supreme Court Justice Timothy Edward Howard.
-It was the first building of the Freshman Unit to be built, and was later followed by Morrissey Hall and Lyons Hall, and when it opened in the fall of 1925 it hosted about 150 freshmen.
+Howard Hall was also the first building to be named after a lay person – Notre Dame Law Professor, poet, Civil War soldier, historian, first Laetare Medal winner, Indiana State senator, and Indiana Supreme Court Justice Timothy Edward Howard.
+It was the first building of the Freshman Unit to be built, and was later followed by Morrissey Hall and Lyons Hall.
+When it opened in the fall of 1925, it hosted about 150 freshmen.

-The dorm was converted from a male to a female residence hall in 1987, during the period in which the University shifted to co-education and planned to increase the female population by 150 annually from 1987 to 1990, requiring the conversion of male halls into female ones and the construction of new ones.
+The dorm was converted from a male to a female residence hall in 1987, during the period in which the university shifted to co-education and planned to increase the female population by 150 annually from 1987 to 1990, requiring the conversion of male halls into female ones and the construction of new ones.
 The decision and the short notice communication was heavily protested by Howard residents, who wore black or white armbands and hung protest signs, labeling themselves as the "Howard Homeless" and formed the "Howard Liberation Organization" to lament the loss of a fraternity-like atmosphere and such Howard traditions as the Howard Hat and Tie Party.
 The decision was also protested by Howard residents in the Student Senate, where the Senate agreed to support Howard in the writing of a letter to the administration denouncing the lack of communication with the hall rector and staff and the short notice given to residents.
 The new rector as Howard opened in 1988 was Sister Mary Jane Griffin, previously rector of Farley.
 The Howard mascot was Word, until 1991 when they voted to change it to the Ducks.